Optic neuritis

 The most common type of optic neuritis is demyelinating optic neuritis.
 Demyelination is where the protective myelin coating on your nerve fibres breaks down.
 When your myelin breaks down patches of demyelination, known as lesions, occur.
 These can slow down or stop the signal being carried by the nerve to your brain.
 This can then affect your vision.

-The reasons why demyelination happens are not clearly understood, but evidence suggests that the body’s own immune system causes the myelin to break down (autoimmune).
+The reasons why demyelination happens are not clearly understood.
+Evidence suggests that the body’s own immune system causes the myelin to break down (autoimmune).

 Optic neuritis and multiple sclerosis (MS)

-If you are diagnosed with demyelinating optic neuritis, your ophthalmologist may discuss the possibility that this could be linked to MS. There is evidence that people who have an acute episode of demyelinating optic neuritis have a 38 per cent risk of going on to develop MS within 10 years.
-However, it is important to remember that not everyone who has acute demyelinating optic neuritis will be diagnosed with MS or will develop MS in the future.
+If you are diagnosed with demyelinating optic neuritis, your ophthalmologist (eye doctor) may explain that this could be linked to MS. Research shows that about 38 in 100 people who have an episode of demyelinating optic neuritis go on to develop MS within 10 years.
+However, many people with optic neuritis (about 62 in 100) do not develop MS.

 Recovering from optic neuritis